Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Introduction

-In \cite{alain}, although aware that one could use Grothendieck's theory of residues, Couvreur did the community a great service by independently developing the theory of differentials and residues on surfaces and using it to construct differential codes that satisfy properties analogous to the case of curves.
+In \cite{alain}, although aware that one could use Grothendieck's theory of residues, Couvreur did the community a great service by independently developing the theory of differentials and residues on surfaces and using it to construct differential codes that satisfy properties analogous to the case of curves (see Remark \ref{sec:couv} for a comparison of the theories).
 In the case that $D_1$ and $D_2$ satisfy certain conditions (so-called ``$\Delta$-convenience"), which includes the analogue of (\ref{linearity}), he was able to show that $C_{\Omega}(\mathcal D, \mathcal{P}, G)$ is contained in the dual of $C_L(\mathcal{P}, G),$ that every functional code is differential and that every differential code is functional.
 He also gave examples showing that, unlike the case for curves, a differential code associated to $(\mathcal{P}, G)$ could be a proper subspace of the dual of the functional code.